 When Obsessive Thoughts Run Your Life

 Thoughts play a very important part in our lives because they help us understand how we feel and act.
 They help us reflect and give meaning to our daily life.
-The problem comes when we start having obsessive thoughts that end up running our life.
+The problem comes when we start having obsessive thoughts that end up running our lives.
 Not all our thoughts are helpful.
 In fact, there are times when thoughts can become toxic.

-There are certain thoughts that don’t help; instead they block us and make us feel anxious and overwhelmed.
+There are certain thoughts that don’t help; instead, they block us and make us feel anxious and overwhelmed.
 Think of a person who wonders if he closed the car door and can’t stop thinking about it, despite having checked it right away.
 Learning to handle repetitive thoughts can be key to getting your mental health back.

 Thinking too much is exhausting